nubenetes/awesome-kubernetes/docs/jenkins.md

 * [igorzhivilo.com: Build CI/CD of the future with Kubernetes (AWS EKS) and Jenkins 🌟](https://igorzhivilo.com/jenkins/ci-cd-future-k8s-jenkins/) **A series of tutorials with code examples about how to build CI/CD of the future using Kubernetes/Jenkins/AWS**
 * [community.jenkins.io: DSTY - jenkins-std-lib (Shared Library) - Interact with files/directories using Groovy!](https://community.jenkins.io/t/dsty-jenkins-std-lib-shared-library-interact-with-files-directories-using-groovy/398) - [Pipeline Utility Steps 🌟](https://plugins.jenkins.io/pipeline-utility-steps/) Small, miscellaneous, cross platform utility steps for Jenkins Pipeline jobs [githu ref](https://github.com/jenkinsci/pipeline-utility-steps-plugin)
 * [Connecting and authenticating to Jenkins with Teleport Application Access](https://github.com/gravitational/teleport/discussions/8330) This shows integrating a Jenkins with Teleport Application Access for Access and Authentication.
+* [dzone: Parameterize Jenkinsfile in MultiBranch Jobs 🌟](https://dzone.com/articles/parameterize-jenkinsfile-in-multibranch-jobs) Select different Jenkinsfiles as a parameter in MultiBranch Jobs
+* [infoworld.com: Continuous integration with Docker and Jenkins](https://www.infoworld.com/article/3637829/continuous-integration-with-docker-and-jenkins.html) How to pull from Git, build a Docker image, and publish the image to Docker Hub.

 <center>
 [![Jenkins Is The Way](images/Jenkins-is-the-Way.png)](https://jenkinsistheway.io)